`cotal` CLI reference

 target mesh’s .cotal/agents/; the launch flags override the file.
 Foreground runs the agent

-attached to your terminal; --detach hands the launch to the running manager. --detach is the
+attached to your terminal; --detach hands the launch to the running manager.
+Both modes get the

 manifest deploy. (cotal start was merged into cotal spawn --detach.)